Do you want to learn how to build your own drum box?

 How to Build a Drum Box (Step By Step)

-Step 1: Choose the Size and Shape of Your Drum Box
+Step 1: Plan Your Drum Box

 The shape of your drum box is also important.
 There are a few different options to choose from: